bruno-iorio/Concept/Reporting/Maxime Weekly Update.md

     Week 5:
         The UI was redesigned and retouched quite a lot during the vacation introducing a more eye pleasing dark-theme.
 There' also a side task bar for space management.
-        The database was also changed to sqxorm, which created a lot of errors for my computer and could't build.
+        The database was also changed to qxorm, which created a lot of errors for my computer and could't build.
 I'm dedicating a lot of my work to getting Qt6 running our               project on Ubuntu.